apache/age-website/src/pages/overview/index.md

 Below is a brief overview of the AGE architecture, similar to the PostgreSQL architecture and backend.
 Every component runs on the PostgreSQL transaction cache layer and storage layer.

-\* Support for PostgreSQL 13 will be implemented in Q1 2023.
-Support for PostgreSQL 14 & 15 will be added by the end of Q1 2023.

-**Apache AGE®** will be compatible with all relational databases in the future development, starting with MySQL and MariaDB.
+**Apache AGE®** will be compatible with all relational databases in the future development, starting with MariaDB and MySQL.

 <br /><br /><br />